Tips for Buying a Used Car

 There has been a reasonable number of attempts at repair: two or more for a safety defect, four or more for a nonconformity.

 It also covers cars that have been out-of-service for diagnosis or repair for 30 calendar days, with at least 15 of those days falling within the warranty period.

-If the lemon law applies, then you have a right to request that the car be replaced or that the car be bought back.
+If the lemon law applies, you have a right to request the manufacturer replace the car or take it back.
 The manufacturer has 40 days to comply with such a request.

-www.washingtonlawhelp.org has “know your rights” publications and packets with forms and instructions for you to use.
+www.washingtonlawhelp.org has “know your rights” publications and packets with forms and instructions you can use.

 National Consumer Law Center - www.consumerlaw.org